Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 Add-ins

-Well-toasted whole wheat hamburger or hot dog buns
+10 well-toasted whole-wheat hamburger or hot dog buns

 Meatballs:

 2. Combine the Gimme Lean sausage, onions, garlic, salt, oregano, basil, fennel, and pepper in a large bowl, and mix well with the hands.
-Add the soaked whole wheat bread pieces and continue mixing with the hands until all ingredients are well incorporated.
+Add the soaked whole wheat bread pieces and continue mixing with the hands until all the ingredients are well incorporated.

 Tomato Sauce: